jchristn/Caching/README.md

 [nuget]:     https://www.nuget.org/packages/Caching.dll/
 [nuget-img]: https://badge.fury.io/nu/Object.svg

-The Caching library provides a simple implementation of a FIFO cache (first-in-first-out) and two LRU (least-recently-used) caches, one based on a dictionary and the second based on a BTree (CSharpTest.Net.Collections).
+The Caching library provides a simple implementation of a FIFO cache (first-in-first-out) and an LRU (least-recently-used) cache.
 It is written in C# and is designed to be thread-safe.

 Three projects are included in the solution:

 - Caching: the cache classes
 - TestNetFramework: a simple test client for .NET Framework 4.5.2
 - TestNetCore: a simple test client for .NET Core 2.0

-Three caches are included; the use case for each is also listed:

-- FIFOCache - First-in, first-out cache using a dictionary internally
-- LRUCache - Least-recently used cache with a dictionary internally
-- LRUCacheBTree - uses a BTree (from CSharpTest.Net.Collections), suitable for larger cache sizes

 ## Usage